PaperMC/PaperDocs/source/java-update/index.rst

 .. note::

-    To switch the Java version on Pterodactyl, you will require an administrator account.
+    To switch the Java version on Pterodactyl on a version lower than v1.2.0, you will require an administrator account.
+On versions later than v1.2.0, you can select it in the ``Startup`` tab.

 .. note::